Hartford Courant: Origins and leading figures

-Recent history
+2000s

 The Courant was purchased in 1979 by Times Mirror, the Los Angeles Times parent company, for $105.6 million.
 The first years of out-of-town ownership are described by Andrew Kreig, a former Courant reporter, in a book titled Spiked: How Chain Management Corrupted America's Oldest Newspaper.
 One criticism expressed by Kreig is that the new owners were more interested in awards, and less interested in traditional Courant devotion to exhaustive coverage of local news.

 The Courant won a 1992 Pulitzer Prize for inquiring into problems with the Hubble Space Telescope (a Connecticut company was involved in the construction), and it won a 1999 Pulitzer Prize in the Breaking News category for coverage of a 1998 murder-suicide that took five lives at Connecticut Lottery headquarters.
 A series of articles about sexual abuse by the head of a worldwide Catholic order, published since February 1997, constituted the first denunciation of Marciel Maciel known to a wider audience.

 The current building of the Hartford Courant Co.

 In 2000, Times Mirror and the Courant became part of the Tribune Company, one of the world's largest multimedia companies.
 By then the Courant had acquired the Valley Advocate group of "alternative" weeklies started by two former Courant staff members in 1973.
 Tribune also owned two local television stations: Fox affiliate WTIC-TV and The CW affiliate WCCT-TV.

 In 2005, The Courant became the most recent American newspaper to win the Society for News Design's World's Best Designed Newspaper award.
 In 2006, the paper's investigation into mental health and suicides among Americans serving in the Iraq war was featured in the PBS documentary series Exposé: America's Investigative Reports in an episode entitled "Question 7."

 In late June 2006, the Tribune Co. announced that Courant publisher Jack W. Davis Jr. would be replaced by Stephen D. Carver, vice president and general manager of Atlanta, Ga., TV station WATL.
 In March 2009, Tribune replaced Carver with Richard Graziano, who was given a dual role as Courant publisher and general manager of Tribune's two Hartford television stations.
 In May of the same year, Tribune announced that Jeff Levine, a newspaper executive with a background in marketing, would become "director of content" and that the editor or "print platform manager" of the Courant would report to Levine as would the news director of WTIC-TV.
 Shortly after that, the Courant's two highest ranking editors were let go.